while I agree with you I also am certain npf broke the rulesTough to juggle the massive OL injury problems and now gambling.

 The punishment is from the NFL.
 There is no involvement of law enforcement since the gambling was legal in Tennessee or in the case of the Colts, at their location.

 Laws vary state to state.
 These companies HAVE to at least pretend to be trying to block people from states where it's illegal to gamble online.
-If not they'd be shut down in a heartbeat."trying to stop people from gambling illegally"?
-Gambling is the shadiest business known to man.
-No way they're investing millions upon millions to weed out the dishonest guys when the dishonest guys are the ones making them the most money.
+If not they'd be shut down in a heartbeat.

 I guess I’d want to see that “employee/contractor” fall under the no gambling piece.
 I can’t think of any legitimate reason why they would be prohibited.